jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-experience.rst

-3. **Create (or find) a GitHub repository you want to use.** This repo should have all materials that you want your users to access.
-In addition, you can include a ``requirements.txt`` file for `pip`_ that lists one package per line to install.
-These packages should be listed in the same way that you’d install them using ``pip install``.
+3. **Create (or find) a GitHub repository you want to use.** This repo should have all materials that you want your users to be able to use.
+You may want to include a `pip`_ ``requirements.txt`` file to list packages, one per file line, to install such as when using ``pip install``.
 Specify the versions explicitly so the image is fully reproducible.
-For example:
+An example ``requirements.txt`` follows:

    .. code-block:: bash
-      :name: requirements.txt

        numpy==1.12.1
        scipy==0.19.0